Macintosh IIvx

 The Macintosh IIvx is a personal computer designed, manufactured and sold by Apple Computer from October 1992 to October 1993.
 It is the last of the Macintosh II family of Macintosh computers.
-The IIvx was introduced at the same time as the Macintosh IIvi, with both models using the same metal case design as the earlier Performa 600 and Performa 600CD.
+The IIvx was introduced at the same time as the slower Macintosh IIvi, with both models using the same metal case design as the earlier Performa 600 and Performa 600CD.
 Like the Performa 600CD, the IIvx could be equipped with an internal double-speed CD-ROM drive.